Lawyer Google Business Profile Suspended: Recovery Guide

 Step 1: Determine the Suspension Type

 A hard suspension (profile completely removed) vs. a soft suspension (profile shows as "pending verification") requires different approaches.
 Review our hard vs. soft suspension guide to determine what you're dealing with.
+If Google gave no explanation, work through the no-reason diagnostic guide.
 Most law firm suspensions caused by address issues result in a hard suspension.

 Step 2: Fix Your Profile Before Appealing

-Change your business name to match your bar registration exactly.
+Change your business name to match your state business registration exactly.
 Remove any city names, practice areas, or superlatives.
-If your office is a virtual address, you have two options: establish a verifiable physical office or convert your listing to a Service Area Business with no displayed address.
-If you have multiple attorney profiles at the same address, merge them into one firm listing.
+If your office is a virtual address, you have two options: establish a verifiable physical office or convert your listing to a Service Area Business with no displayed address (using named cities, counties, or postal codes — Google no longer accepts radius-based service areas).
+If you have duplicate firm profiles for the same firm at one address, keep one firm profile and remove the rest — individual public-facing partners can keep their own practitioner profile under their personal name.

 Step 3: Build Your Documentation Package